dmuth/docker-in-vagrant/README.md

 ### Other Useful Utilities

+- `bin/status.sh` - Reports back the status of the VM
 - `bin/start.sh` - Already covered, this starts up the VM and loads the SSH key.
+- `bin/restart.sh` - Restart the VM.
+Will not start it if stopped.
 - `bin/stop.sh`  - This stops the VM temporarily.
-- `bin/load-ssh-key.sh` - This loads the SSH key into your environment.
 - `bin/destroy.sh` - This destroys the VM.
 - `bin/docker-load-images.sh` - This loads Docker images which were saved outside of the VM.
 Used by `start.sh`.
 - `bin/docker-save-images.sh` - Save existing Docker images outside of the VM.
 Run manually.